 Emanuel Chirico, GABELLI ’79, PAR, and Joanne M. Chirico, PAR

-Emanuel “Manny” Chirico is chairman and CEO of the global apparel company PVH Corp. and a leader in responsible corporate citizenship.
+Emanuel “Manny” Chirico is chairman of the board of directors of the global apparel company PVH Corp. and a leader in responsible corporate citizenship.
 He and Joanne Chirico are Fordham parents who have invested in many areas of the University, including career services and experiential education.

 The Chiricos have three sons, all educated in the Jesuit tradition: one at Fairfield University and two at Fordham’s Gabelli School of Business.